 Bo Jackson’s NFL Draft Report

-An apparent scouting report of Jackson surfaced online recently.
+An apparent scouting report of Jackson surfaced online this past spring.
 It was written by a San Francisco 49ers scout named Tony Razzano and was dated December 1985, which was shortly before the end of Jackson’s record-setting last year of college football.
 In it are nuggets that foreshadowed just how great he’d be, aligning Jackson with some of the greatest running backs in NFL history:

 “Has all the super characteristics to be the top player to ever come out of college including Hershel Walker and O.J.
 [Simpson] and all the other great backs (Jim Brown, etc.)”